Project

 } }

-#3 Updated by Anonymous about 7 years ago
+#3 Updated by Anonymous over 7 years ago

 Maintaining the current ablation rates at 2000K (which are shown in the VAB) while increasing the activation energy, can use too much ablator during early reentry at 2500K.
 Better to keep the current rate at 2500K so we have faster ablation between there and 3300K